 Almost 35% of students come from large, principally local authority/GLC built estates; 30% live in the town's most deprived ward, where adult literacy is in the bottom 6% nationally.
 Andover is a town with high levels of employment, but low percentages of highly paid jobs and small numbers of people in the highest social groups.

-The % of students known to be eligible for the Pupil Premium is around the national average, and the % of students with SEN support is now in line with the national average.
+The % of students known to be eligible for the Pupil Premium is around the national average, and the % of students with SEN support is now in slightly above the national average.
+The % of students with an EHCP has increased significantly over the last few years and is now significantly above the national average.
 Using the Hampshire IDACI Deprivation Indicator, we are ranked 15 out of the 69 Secondary Schools in the LA (1 most deprived/69 least deprived).
-The IDSR has Harrow Way in the Middle Quintile for Deprivation.
+In the IDSR the school location deprivation indicator was in quintile 2 (less deprived) of all schools.
+This does not, however, paint a full picture of the deprivation some of our students suffer.